 |When fighting seems to be totally ineffective, because the confrontation doesn't go away… FLIGHT seems to be the next best option to take.|

-Tell signs that the psyche of an individual is disturbed by future shock - although varying significantly from person to person - normally manifest as all kinds of depressions, anxiety, constant feeling of a looming doom, stress, aggression, fear and rage.
-This isn't an uncommon modern day phenomenon, but sadly though, it increasingly are manifesting at a younger and younger age.
+Tell signs that the psyche of an individual is disturbed by future shock - although varying significantly from person to person - normally manifest as all kinds of depressions, anxiety, constant feeling of looming doom, stress, aggression, fear and rage.
+This isn't an uncommon modern-day phenomenon, but sadly though, it increasingly is manifesting at a younger and younger age.

 The main reasons for the above are that - collectively - we have lost equilibrium, are no longer in balance with our environment, all of creation and view the world around us out of context, which - in essence - were established and maintained by the unconditional following of unquestioned dogmas deeply entrenched in our active, current and respective umwelt's…

-Meritocracy implies that everyone is free to make it, to become whatever one wishes and wants to be, unless… one isn't up-to standard, one doesn't have the talent or worse, does not have the capacity and/or resources to make it.
-Under these failing conditions one gradually becomes a second grade citizen and complete failure in society's eyes.
+Meritocracy implies that everyone is free to make it, to become whatever one wishes and wants to be, unless… one isn't up-to-standard, one doesn't have the talent or worse, does not have the capacity and/or resources to make it.
+Under these failing conditions, one gradually becomes a second-grade citizen and a complete failure in society's eyes.
 Thus, the sameness principle is applied out of context, which frequently results in “black-and-white” judgment of when we…

-Therefore, failure is a damnation of losers by society, which essentially result in basic references of either being lucky (successful) or struck by tragedy (failure).
-In essence an individual's merit as a human being - regrettably - is determine by a fortunate combination of more luck in life than tragedy.is highly regarded in our modern society and
+Therefore, 1) is a damnation of losers by society, which essentially result in basic references of either being lucky (successful) or struck by tragedy (failure).
+In essence an individual's merit as a human being - regrettably - is determine by an unfortunate combination of more luck in life than tragedy.is highly regarded in our modern society and failure

-In modern times, there is a world wide tendency to regard some cultures, religions and groups of individuals as more worthy and better than others.
-This unfortunate way of stereotyping the worth of individuals according to the classification, group or culture that they belong too, frequently result in more harm, stress and pressure than doing any good.
+In modern times, there is a worldwide tendency to regard some cultures, religions and groups of individuals as more worthy and better than others.
+This unfortunate way of stereotyping the worth of individuals according to the classification, group or culture that they belong to, frequently result in more harm, stress and pressure than doing any good.
 This culturetocracy happens on ato a kizillion religious grouping where one religion is regarded as more “correct and true” than the other and down to .

-Currently individualism - in essence - is an egocentric-consumer-narcissistic driven perception that source from “only I am responsible for my ultimate success” regardless the ways and means followed to obtain success in life.
-Everyone has a special destiny - often translated as success by consumption - and the community no longer matters, unless they can enhance personal consumption.
-Only me and I will achieve success, other people are in my way, blocking me from achieving success, and whom should be manipulated or neutralized as quickly as possible by applying VIDSHE-principles effectively.
+Currently, individualism - in essence - is an egocentric-consumer-narcissistic driven perception that sources from “only I am responsible for my ultimate success” regardless of the ways and means followed to obtain success in life.
+Everyone has a special destiny - often translated as a success by consumption - and the community no longer matters, unless they can enhance personal consumption.
+Only me and I will achieve success, other people are in my way, blocking me from achieving success, and who should be manipulated or neutralized as quickly as possible by applying VIDSHE-principles effectively.

-Meritocracy, culturetocracy and individualism firmly establish a widely and collectively accepted “I-am-the-center” of the universe and there is nothing bigger nor more important than me, and the purpose of every thing else on this planet (even the Divine or God) merely exists to support and/or favor me to be a winner and as rich as possible in my life time.
+Meritocracy, culturetocracy and individualism firmly establish a widely and collectively accepted “I-am-the-center” of the universe and there is nothing bigger nor more important than me, and the purpose of everything else on this planet (even the Divine or God) merely exists to support and/or favour me to be a winner and as rich as possible in my lifetime.

 Each one of us has one special person out there that can make us completely happy, fulfilled and content.
-A kind of everlasting 'love-at-first-sight' idea, that works effortlessly and everything will be fine… for ever and ever and ever.
-Sadly, sex is currently collectively promoted, as the main way to find this ultimate, illusional and illusive partner.
-The crucial and all important establishing and sustaining of relationships pales in comparison, because its all about immediate gratification and extended gratification is often regarded as a waste of valuable time and effort.
+A kind of everlasting 'love-at-first-sight' idea, that works effortlessly and everything will be fine… forever and ever and ever.
+Sadly, sex is currently collectively promoted, as the main way to find this ultimate, illusional and elusive partner.
+The crucial and all-important establishing and sustaining of relationships pales in comparison because it's all about immediate gratification and extended gratification is often regarded as a waste of valuable time and effort.

-The media - and more recently also social media - has immense prestige and believability, and we tend to unconditionally believe what we are exposed to on a daily basis, without paying it any second thought, let alone questioning it.
+The media - and more recently also social media - has immense prestige and believability, and we tend to unconditionally believe what we are exposed to daily, without paying it any second thought, let alone questioning it.
 Thus, our perceptions, views, opinions and ideas on what is important or what should scare, outrage or worry us, are mainly determined by the frequency of information that we are “bombarded” with on a daily basis.